nareik90/linked_data_proj/README.md

 of the crime.
 The information will be from 2004 to 2011 as there has not been a census sence 2011.

-**Datasets**
+**Datasets**:
-I am using two dataesets from the CSO Statbank.
+I am using two datasets from the CSO Statbank.
 The first datset records the crime, year and number of offences in that year.
 The other dataset is the results of all the nation wide census from 1841 till 2011.
 For our needs we will use the information between 2004 and 2011.
 The census dataset will also differentiate by sex.